-Born and raised in a Christian family in Goshen, Indiana, Lois Gunden became a French teacher.
-When she was 26, Lois followed her Christian calling to serve in Europe.
-Sent to southern France by the Mennonite Central Committee, she soon did more than just teach children…she saved the lives of many Jewish youngsters.
+Born and raised in a Christian family in the United States, Lois Gunden became a French teacher.
+When she was 26, Lois followed her calling to serve in Europe.
+Sent to southern France by the Mennonite Central Committee, she soon did more than just teach children… she saved the lives of many Jewish youngsters.

 A Shelter for Children

-Lois established a children’s home in Canet Plage, on the Mediterranean.
+Lois established a children’s home in Canet Plage, on the Mediterranean Sea.
 The home became a shelter for Spanish refugee children, as well as for Jews.
 The Jewish children who found safety there had been smuggled out of the nearby Rivesaltes internment camp.